 Michael earned the "Commitment to Service Award" for completing over 50 hours of pro bono work, volunteered his time performing legal research and writing defending a Title VII, religious discrimination case for the Pacific Justice Institute and worked over 30 hours of directed research for the Anaheim Family Justice Center.

 Michael and his wife, Kelly, are life-long residents of Huntington Beach.
 Michael and Kelly met in Huntington Beach shortly after graduating from Marina and Huntington Beach high schools, respectively.
-They married nearly 17 years ago and now have five beautiful children: Michael, Madeleine, John, Gregory and Catherine.
+They were married in 1997 and now have five beautiful children: Michael, Madeleine, John, Gregory and Catherine.
 As an active member of the Huntington Beach community, Michael taught for two years (year round) at Golden West College in the Computer Science Department and served for 10 years at Ocean View Little League as a volunteer baseball manager/coach.
 Michael's family has also been actively involved in other youth sports in Huntington Beach such as AYSO, S.C.A.T.S., and Friday Night Lights, among others.